sycarion/querquedule/Rules.md

 ## Special Abilities

-### Anatine Abilities
+### Querquedule Abilities

-**The Great and Terrible Quack** This will force a locust swarm to stack on an adjacent locust swarm to it (not necessarily adjacent to you).
+#### The Great and Terrible Quack

+This will force all adjacent locust swarm to stack on an adjacent locust swarm.

+#### Feast of the Conscripts

-**Feast of Conscripts** This will summon ducks from other flocks to feast on an adjacent locust swarm.
+Ducks from other flocks are summoned to feast on an adjacent locust swarm.

-### Cyberteal Abilities
+### Cybertech abilities

-**Bionic Speed** This will allow you to take a free move that won't count against the 40 move limit.
+#### Bionic Speed

+You may take a free move without cost.

+#### Called Strike

+Clear locusts on any one square on the grid.